joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 ![Subway NaN](../assets/SubwayNaN.jpeg)

+## Basic Definitions

+- Integer: a whole number that is not a fraction
+- Float/Floating point: approximate value for a decimal/fraction, as calculated by a computer
+- Positive number: greater than zero
+- Negative: less than zero
+- Non-negative: greater than or equal to zero

 ## NaN

 `NaN` is the value you get when you try to do a mathematical operation on things that are not a number.